-- Have completed the 9th, 10th, or 11th grade. - Have an ACT composite score of at least 19 or a demonstration of ability by exception. - Provide a written statement of recommendation from principal (counselor) and parent. - Have completed all necessary paperwork for college entrance. - Have been selected for participation by the Middle College High School screening committee. - Will be dual enrolled with the college. - 4.
-Technical Preparation Education (Tech Prep)- - Chattanooga State may grant credits to high school students through the national Technical Preparation Education (Tech Prep) program.
+- Submit an application for degree. - Apply for re-admission as an associate degree major. - Provide a letter of intent to graduate (MCHS) from the Middle College principal. - Enroll in at least 12 credit hours more than required for high school completion. - 4.
+Technical Preparation Education (Tech Prep)- Chattanooga State may grant credits to high school students through the national Technical Preparation Education (Tech Prep) program.
 Depending upon their type, Tech Prep credits may be used in placement in the College's Industrial Technology programs or as academic credit for selected technical courses.
 High school students interested in earning Tech Prep credits should contact either the high school guidance counselor or the Tech Prep Coordinator at Chattanooga State. - 5.
-Academically talented/gifted students enrolled in grades 9-12 in Tennessee may, with the high school principal and appropriate personnel's approval, take college courses from a Tennessee college if the student presents an official high school transcript showing a 3.2 GPA on a 4.0 scale, if such placement is a part of the student's Individual Education Program (IEP) as established by the multi-disciplinary team process.
+Academically talented/gifted students enrolled in grades 9-12 in Tennessee may, with the high school principal and appropriate personnel's approval, take college courses from a Tennessee college if the student presents an official high school transcript showing a 3.2 GPA on a 4.0 scale, if such placement is a part of the student's

+Individual Education Program (IEP) as established by the multi-disciplinary team process.